vasishth/SMLP2018/index.md

 - Shravan Vasishth, Bruno Nicenboim, Mary E. Beckman, Fangfang Li, and Eun Jong Kong.
 Bayesian data analysis in the phonetic sciences: A tutorial introduction.
 Journal of Phonetics, 2018. [pdf](https://osf.io/g4zpv/)
 - Daniel J. Schad, Sven Hohenstein, Shravan Vasishth, and Reinhold Kliegl.
 How to capitalize on a priori contrasts in linear (mixed) models: A tutorial.
 Unpublished manuscript, 2018. [pdf](https://arxiv.org/abs/1807.10451)

-### Examples of Bayesian data analysis and Bayesian modeling
+### Examples of Bayesian data analysis and Bayesian modeling from our lab

 - Bruno Nicenboim, Timo B. Roettger, and Shravan Vasishth.
 Using meta-analysis for evidence synthesis: The case of incomplete neutralization in German.
 In press, Journal of Phonetics, 2018.
 [pdf](https://osf.io/g5ndw/)